Integrity Policy Enforcement (IPE)

 Deploying Policies

 Policies can be deployed from userspace through securityfs.
 These policies are signed through the PKCS#7 message format to enforce some level of authorization of the policies (prohibiting an attacker from gaining unconstrained root, and deploying an “allow all” policy).
-These policies must be signed by a certificate that chains to the SYSTEM_TRUSTED_KEYRING.
+These policies must be signed by a certificate that chains to the SYSTEM_TRUSTED_KEYRING, or to the secondary and/or platform keyrings if CONFIG_IPE_POLICY_SIG_SECONDARY_KEYRING and/or CONFIG_IPE_POLICY_SIG_PLATFORM_KEYRING are enabled, respectively.
 With openssl, the policy can be signed by:

 openssl smime -sign \